 Reusing an existing tree-sitter Tree

-A common pain point is that callers who already drive tree-sitter for syntax highlighting, code folding, or queries end up parsing every file twice: once for their own tree, once inside get_function_spaces.
-The parse seam (issue #251) lets you hand big-code-analysis an already-parsed tree_sitter::Tree and get the same FuncSpace back without re-parsing.
+A common pain point is that callers who already drive tree-sitter for syntax highlighting, code folding, or queries end up parsing every file twice: once for their own tree, once inside the metric walker.
+The parse seam lets you hand big-code-analysis an already-parsed tree_sitter::Tree and get the same FuncSpace back without re-parsing.

-Prefer Ast::from_tree_sitter if you also want to run the metric walker more than once against the same parse (different MetricsOptions::with_only selections, custom tree-sitter walks interleaved with metrics, etc.).
+Use Ast::from_tree_sitter.
+It adopts a caller-built tree_sitter::Tree and lets you run the metric walker more than once against the same parse (different MetricsOptions::with_only selections, custom tree-sitter walks interleaved with metrics, Ast::ops for operator/operand extraction, etc.).
 See Parse once, run metrics many times.
-The metrics_from_tree function shown below is a single-shot equivalent that constructs an Ast internally and discards it after one call.
+It carries an explicit name: Option<String> rather than deriving the top-level FuncSpace::name from a path via lossy UTF-8 conversion.

 When to use this